Bakhtiyarpur–Tilaiya line: Electrification

 The Bakhtiyarpur–Rajgir section was electrified in 2016–2017, while the Rajgir–Tilaiya section was electrified in 2017.
 The Tilaiya–Gaya section was electrified along with the Gaya–Kiul line in October 2018.

 Workshops

-Carriage Repair Workshop, Harnaut has the capacity to repair and refurbish 500 coaches or more annually.
+Carriage Repair Workshop in Harnaut has the capacity to repair and refurbish 500 or more coaches annually.

 Important stations

 Bihar Sharif Junction, Rajgir, Nalanda and Harnaut are important stations on this line.

-Rajgir and Nalanda, on this line, are popular tourist destinations and are part of the Buddhist Circuit of Bihar.
-Pawapuri is part of the Jain Circuit of Bihar.
+Rajgir and Nalanda, located on this line, are popular tourist destinations and are part of the Buddhist Circuit of Bihar.
+Pawapuri is a significant site on the Jain Circuit of Bihar.